Understand the Need for Solution Security

 It’s rewarding to spend time designing and developing great features.
 Your salespeople surely value that effort, because it makes your product easy to sell.
 And certainly your customers appreciate that effort, because they get to enjoy the results.

 Security work isn’t so high-profile and glamorous.
 Try talking about TLS or SHA-2 hashes with a customer, and watch their eyes glaze over.
-If you love getting kudos for your work, it can be hard to get excited about beefing up your product’s security.
+If you love getting kudos for your work, it can be hard to get excited about beefing up your solution’s security.
 Because when you do your job well, no one notices.

 But don’t let that stop you.
 We all know that anyone who thwarts attackers is a superhero.
 Your customers may never know how much work you put in.
-But they’ll thank you for your efforts by giving you their business—and recommending your app to others.
+But they’ll thank you for your efforts by giving you their business—and recommending your solution to others.
 And aren’t those the best compliments of all?